single-spa/single-spa/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 'Bug Report'
+name: "Bug Report"
 about: Report a reproducible bug or regression to help us improve.
-labels: 'potential bug'
+labels: "potential bug"
 ---

 <!--